jeffstride/idp/book_source/final-project/tips/ML.md

 A higher score means that the specific feature will have a larger effect on the model that is being used to predict a certain variable.
 As you can see, the No. of Drinks had the highest score, and the Median Household Income had the secondest highest, showing that these are the two most influential features in the Machine Learning Model.
 ```
 ````
-# 3rd Approach: Decision Tree Analysis
+## Decision Tree Analysis
-Another technique to better understand the significance of the results of your ML model, you can analyze what decisions were being made by the model to make predictions.
+(3rd Approach) Another technique to better understand the significance of the results of your ML model is to analyze what decisions were being made by the model to make predictions.
 You can do this by printing out images of your decision tree using the API provided by **sklearn.**

 Using the hyperparameter “max_depth”, you can restrict and change the length of the decision tree and observe how that affected the decisions being made at each node.
 In this case, the height was changed three times and an image of the Tree was generated each time.